muratucar0/CvSpringBootProject/README.md

 Implementing a design pattern for handling HTTP requests and responses.
 Company Service
 Implementing business logic and operations related to company entities.

+!!!
+The DTO needs to be corrected to allow multiple company entries, and these entries should be taken as IDs rather than objects.